pyrologic/pyrologjs/README.md

 The usage of TypeScript benefits from the availability of all type definitions.

-The example code would be the same as above with one exception: It is not possible to use a plain JavaScript object as configuration item.
+The example code would be the same as above with one exception: It is not possible to use a plain JavaScript object as configuration item (it's deprecated anyway).

 ## Hierarchical Logger Configuration

 **pyrologjs** supports a hierarchical logger configuration so one can easily apply some settings to a bunch of loggers.
-See the following example shows how to create such a logger configuration:
+See the following example how to create such a logger configuration:
 ```ts
 /**
  * hierarchical logger configuration